This story was updated on April 19, 2018.

 - Line 9 on Form 1040EZ

-And make sure to file before October 15th, 2013 if you’ve gotten the extension!
+And make sure to file by October 15, 2018, if you've gotten the extension!